alcortesm/demo-mongodb-transactions/README.md

 # Intro

-The purpose of this project is to understand how MongoDB transactions lock documents to prevent concurrent access to them.
+The purpose of this project is to explore how MongoDB transactions can be used to ensure consistency of Domain Drive Design (DDD) aggregates.